dortania/OpenCore-Install-Guide/extras/monterey.md

 #### No Updates

 Make sure that SIP is enabled.
 Two bits in SIP specifically cause issues:

 * CSR_ALLOW_APPLE_INTERNAL (Bit 4 = 0x10)
   * Prevents updates appearing at all
 * CSR_ALLOW_UNAUTHENTICATED_ROOT (Bit 11 = 0x800)
   * Prevents incremental OTA updates

 If you want to still have SIP disabled, use either:

 * `csrutil disable --no-internal` in Recovery
 * A SIP value which does not include the two flags above

-To enable SIP, either:
+To enable SIP:
-* Use `csrutil enable`

 * Set `csr-active-config` to `<00 00 00 00>` in your config.plist
+* Use `csrutil clear` in Recovery
-  * You may need to reset NVRAM or add `csr-active-config` to NVRAM->Delete in your config.plist.
+  * Can instead add `csr-active-config` to NVRAM->Delete or reset NVRAM